April 7, 2016 by Ed Kennedy

 For those keen on a closer proximity and urban living the Downtown area surrounding Portland State University is also a good spot with 1 bed 1 bath condos for starting at $199,000, with 2 bed 2 paths going for $399,000.

 The bottom line

 While demand driven by the tech boom and Asian capital investment is good news for homeowners and wide confidence in the US economy, it has given rise to the challenge of affordability within LA, San Francisco, Seattle, and Vancouver among other cities.
 While the tech and startup scene is not as pronounced, this experience is reminiscent of what is being seen Sydney, Melbourne and numerous other cities in Australia and New Zealand.

 The growth of a city outside of a real estate boom generally takes time, and is influenced by a number of factors.
 Yet, just as Australia looks long to its North as an area of ample opportunity for development (which shall continue to drive growth in Brisbane and Darwin) so too shall we see increasingly growth on North America’s West Coast that has long had an association with the Asian region, but within the 21st century is set to experience a deep and ongoing relationship.

 Rather that awaiting a market correction or a return the house prices of old, new investors may be best served seeking a foot in the market sooner rather than later, or by seeking to invest long term in a new area set for growth.
-Finding the balance between these two options is where the real chance to make the best first home purchase resides.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Finding the balance between these two options is where the real chance to make the best first home purchase resides.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01